History of Minnesota: World War II

 Naval reservists of the Minnesota Naval Militia were manning the USS Ward at the entrance of Pearl Harbor on December 7, 1941.
 Sailors on the USS Ward fired at a Japanese minisub attempting to enter the harbor that morning in what is credited as the United States' first shot of World War II.
 Like other U.S. States, Minnesota contributed to the war effort.
-The United States Navy gave Cargill ship-building contracts after seeing their ability to build ships and barges for transporting grain.
+The United States Navy gave Cargill shipbuilding contracts after seeing their ability to build ships and barges for transporting grain.
 From facilities in Savage, Minnesota on the south bank of the Minnesota River, Cargill launched 18 refueling ships and 4 towboats for the war.
 After the war, Cargill transitioned those facilities into a major grain shipping terminal.

 The War Department created the Twin Cities Army Ammunition Plant to produce munitions in Arden Hills.
 The plant employed 8,500 workers in 1941.
 With the shortage of men caused by the war effort, more than half of the workers were women.
 President Franklin D. Roosevelt had issued an executive order forbidding racial discrimination in defense industries and the plant employed nearly 1,000 African Americans as well as Native Americans.
 Camp Savage was selected to become the Army's Japanese Language School for the Pacific theater.
 The school was first established in San Francisco, but moved to Minnesota after the bombing of Pearl Harbor made Japanese Americans unwelcome on the coast.
 Fort Snelling was a major recruit reception center after the Selective Service Act passed in 1940, processing over 300,000 individuals during the World War II years.

 Between 70 and 75% of the iron needed to fight the war came from Minnesota's iron ore.
 Hormel produced more than 150 million pounds of Spam for the War Department.
 Ancel Keys at the University of Minnesota is credited with creating K-rations.
 Honeywell developed and fabricated aviation control systems, nautical periscopes, and a proximity fuse for anti-aircraft shells.

 During the war Minnesota had multiple prisoner of war camps, all satellites of the 10,000-person POW Camp at Algona, Iowa.
 Despite some friction from unions, because of a labor shortage, German war prisoners worked in the lumber, agriculture, and food processing industries, especially commercial canning.